Olmsted County Geographic Information Systems (GIS)

 Olmsted County GIS ArcGIS Online (AGOL) Open Data

 - Access Olmsted County data that is hosted in AGOL

 GIS Applications and Fees

-Applications that have a GIS-component are to be submitted to the GIS Division of the Olmsted County Planning Department.
+Applications that have a GIS component are to be submitted to Olmsted County GIS.
 The following applications available are as follows:

 - Plat applications

 - Preliminary, re-subdivision, and final